 The walls, floor, and ceiling were heavily insulated.
-It looked like the walls and ceiling are double-layered.
+It looked like the walls and ceiling were double-layered.
 I couldn’t tell if the inner-to-outer walls were insulated with straw, sawdust, or wood chips, but the structure looked well-built and solid.
 And it was cold inside.

 A block of ice was in a tray near the inside top of the box allowing cold air to circulate down over the food on the shelves below.
 This simple model had a drip pan to catch melted ice.
 This would be checked and emptied daily.
 (More expensive models would have a drain spigot coming out the bottom.)

-When they need to refill the ice chamber, they would go into the ice house and get a block of ice.
+When they needed to refill the ice chamber, they would go into the ice house and get a block of ice.
 They would brush the ice off with a small broom and trim it to size.
-Then they placef it in the top chamber of the icebox.
+Then they placed it in the top chamber of the icebox.

 When gas and electrical refrigerators were introduced, most people went “high tech.”
 But the name “icebox” stuck and was used to describe the refrigerator by older folks for many years.

-If you live where creeks and streams freeze over, you may want to make or buy an icebox to keep your food cold should the grid go down and SHTF arrives.
+You may want to make or buy an icebox to keep your food cold should the grid go down and SHTF arrive.
 You can find some great guides and construction details on the Internet.
 There are also companies selling construction services or iceboxes and general refrigeration products.
 You “can” have cold storage without electricity!

 One last point: You would do well to learn how the Amish and Mennonite people live off the grid.
 You’ll discover great ideas and many good examples to emulate.
 Be well and be prepared.

-To learn more about living off grid, check out these articles:
+To learn more about living off-grid, check out these articles:

-7 Key Points to Consider When Living Off the Grid
+- 7 Key Points to Consider When Living Off the Grid

-10 Must-Have Tools for Off the Grid Living
+- 10 Must-Have Tools for Off the Grid Living

-Home Remedies Infographics | Healthy Living Off The Grid
+- Home Remedies Infographics | Healthy Living Off The Grid